Leocardius Sree

 393 AC - Archaeological Guidance at The Screed

-393 AC - Analyzing Octahedron Relic
+393 AC - Octahedron Relic Analysis

 Waru Toowoom delivered an octahedron-shaped metal box from the City of Scholars depths to Leocardius for examination.
 Using a magnifying glass, Sree explored the geometric shapes on each face, found the opening mechanism, and revealed a Sap figurine in the form of a dragon inside.
-Both noted the container’s sophisticated protective design was more significant than its contents, raising the question of what the ancients sought to protect items from.

 Relationships